getbowtied/Hook-Me-Up/README.txt

 The easiest way:
 In your WordPress admin dashboard navigate to the **Plugins** > **Add New**.
-Search for “Hook Me Up – Additional Content for WooCommerce” Click the “Install” button.
+Search for “HookMeUp – Additional Content for WooCommerce” Click the “Install” button.

 == Frequently Asked Questions ==

 = Will WooCommerce work with my theme? =
-Yes; Hook Me Up should work with any WooCommerce compatible theme.
+Yes; HookMeUp should work with any WooCommerce compatible theme.
 Please not that themes may alter the original location of various WooCommerce hooks.
 If you run into any theme related issues you should reach out to theme author / theme support.

-= Where can I report bugs or contribute to the project? = Use the [Hook Me Up GitHub Repository](https://github.com/getbowtied/Hook-Me-Up) to report issues or contribute to the plugin's development.
+= Where can I report bugs or contribute to the project? = Use the [HookMeUp GitHub Repository](https://github.com/getbowtied/Hook-Me-Up) to report issues or contribute to the plugin's development.

 = What WooCommerce Hooks are included? =

-Hook Me Up doesn't include the full list of [WooCommerce Hooks](https://docs.woocommerce.com/wc-apidocs/hook-docs.html) available, but the ones that make sense for common customizations.
+HookMeUp doesn't include the full list of [WooCommerce Hooks](https://docs.woocommerce.com/wc-apidocs/hook-docs.html) available, but the ones that make sense for common customizations.

 **Archive Page**